Are you NPIP certified?

 - Approximately March-August.
 Weather permitting, we could start as early as February or as late as April.
 It all depends on the hens' laying schedule and as long as the temperatures remain above freezing in our area.

 Can I visit the farm and see the birds?

 - Visitations are not permitted due to bio-security reasons and to maintain NPIP status.
 This is to keep our farm bio-secure from any outside diseases that may be tracked in on people and/or vehicles.

 Do you take returns or take back roosters?

 - No - once the eggs have been shipped or picked up, we cannot accept returns.

 - No - I do not take back roosters.
 However, I highly encourage you try posting an ad in a rooster rehoming group on Facebook, try to sell him locally, process him as a meat bird, post an ad on Craigslist, or add him to your flock (if he's a good rooster and you're able).

 How is the fertility?

-- Fertility is checked continuously throughout the laying season to ensure our roosters are doing their job.
+- Fertility is checked continuously throughout the laying season.
 We do this by incubating our own and cracking open eggs.
 A couple different roosters are among the hens at any given time.
 If we find our fertility drop, we will notify those waiting on eggs from that group of the issue until we find a resolution.
 We will give you options for a refund, short ship, or substitute if availability allows.